 First, remove your floor covering and add an underlayment just below, that will add another layer of high density and create a strong barrier for the noise.

-But if curious about which underlayment I used then do check on this best insulating underlayment by Robert.
+But if curious about which underlayment I used then does check on this best insulating underlayment by Robert.

 It is obvious that no one cares about the basement ceiling a lot and even I was on the same list or maybe you too and that is the reason you might have left a lot many cavities in the joist.